Postdoctoral Research Associate in Plant Molecular Biology

 - A CV and covering letter which details your experience, strengths and potential in the requirements set out above;

-The assessment for the post will include the evaluation of the CV, cover letter and publications.
-Shortlisted candidates will be invited for interview and assessment on tbc
+The assessment for the post will consist of an interview.
+Shortlisted candidates will be invited for interview and assessment in due course.

-- A PhD in plant development, molecular biology, genomics or a related subject.
+- A PhD (or be close to submission) in Plant Molecular Biology or a related subject.

 - Experience in conducting high quality academic research.